What Is a Mid Engine Car?

 What happened?
 Why don’t we drive these things on our roads today?
 The answer is safety.

-In a front-engine or rear-engine car, it’s easy to keep them stable: keep the two tires on the outside of the turn spinning faster than the two tires on the inside.
+It’s easy to keep a front-engine or rear-engine car stable: keep the two tires on the outside of the turn spinning faster than the two tires on the inside.

-That’s so easy that since Henry Ford first tried it over 100 years ago, we’ve never thought to do it any other way for road cars.
+It’s so easy that since Henry Ford first tried it over 100 years ago, we’ve never considered doing it any other way for road cars.

-They took away some of the wheels and put them on a single crank axle; it turned out that you could get much higher efficiency that way.
+They removed some wheels and put them on a single crank axle; you could get much higher efficiency that way.

-It was so much lower friction that you could reduce from four wheels to two; in fact, you didn’t even need differential gears.
+It had so much lower friction that four wheels could be reduced to two; differential gears weren’t even needed.

 In fact, according to one legendary engineer, this was the real reason that Henry Ford switched from four wheels to two: “There is no reason for having four wheels at all.”

-But in a mid-engine car, there are only two wheels touching the ground (the ones at the back), so there’s no way to use them to steer in turn without lifting one end or another off the road entirely.
+But in a mid-engine car, only two wheels (the ones at the back) touch the ground, so there’s no way to use them to steer in turn without lifting one end or another off the road entirely.

 But if you turn too sharply out of a curve (a phenomenon called “power oversteer”), they will oversteer – they’ll tend to spin around and go in the opposite direction.